Investing in Our Families & Community

-12 grants across Research, Education, and Community , funding projects and shared assets that build cooperation and inspire future giving.
+12 grants across Research, Education, and Community — funding the projects and shared assets that strengthen families, build cooperation, and inspire neighbors to invest in one another.

 “We fund projects and shared community assets — not cash to individuals.
 Every grant must benefit a group, route funds through an organization or vendor, and produce a visible, shareable outcome that builds cooperation and inspires future giving.”